Tales of Graces: Development and release

+Tales of Graces f

-The PlayStation 3 port, Tales of Graces f, was first revealed on July 28, 2010's Weekly Shonen Jump and officially announced by Namco on August 2, 2010.
+The PlayStation 3 port, titled Tales of Graces f, was first revealed on July 28, 2010's Weekly Shōnen Jump and officially announced by Namco on August 2, 2010.
 The producer, Hideo Baba, explained the port was decided in February 2010 due to fan demand.
 The port adds an "Accelerate Mode" to the gameplay and an after-story entitled Lineage & Legacies.
 Preorderers received a DVD which contains a video of the game's protagonists meeting with characters from Tales of Destiny 2.
 A demo was released on October 7, 2010, and the game was released on December 2, 2010.
 A limited edition of the game included a letter set.
 Namco and House Foods restarted the packaged mabo curry to promote the game.
 Tales of Graces f was later re-released with a 15th anniversary cover art edition on August 4, 2011, and with PlayStation 3 The Best label on August 2, 2012.

 A North American localization was hinted on Namco Bandai Games' Facebook page by a puzzle on January 24, 2011.
 When solved, the puzzle reveals a URL to a distorted image which was restored on February 2, 2011, and reveals Tales of Graces f's localization for North America.
 On May 11, 2011, Namco officially announced the North American, EMEA and Asia-Pacific localization of Tales of Graces f.
 The text was translated by 8-4 while Cup of Tea Productions produced the dubbing.
 The North American localization was released on March 13, 2012.
 The EMEA and Asia-Pacific localization released on August 31, 2012, along with a day one special edition.
 The game was made available on the North American and European PlayStation Network in March 2013.

+A remastered version, Tales of Graces f Remastered, was released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X, and Windows on January 17, 2025.
+It contains quality of life updates, all downloadable content, and new scenes available outside of Japan for the first time.